|Traditional Holiday Stuffing

 Optional Seasonings: The basic recipe takes care to avoid over-herbing or over-spicing, but that doesn't mean you have to!
 The addition of any or all of a pinch of marjoram, 4 tbsp lemon juice, 2 tsp celery seed, 1 1/2 cups parsely, 3/4 cups bacon bits, 1/4 tsp cayenne, 1/2 cup chopped leeks (replacing onion entirely), "seasoned" salts replacing some or all of the plain salt, 1 tbsp Chinese Hot Oil, 4 tbsp olive oil or 1 tbsp savory will certainly enhance it.

 Further Additions: Putting a little extra substance in the stuffing is good.
-Try an egg, or 1 cup chopped mushrooms, 1 cup of diced ham, a handful or two of chopped nuts, or 3 slices of chopped, crisp bacon, or double or triple any of the above!
+Try an egg, or 1 cup chopped mushrooms, 1 cup of diced ham, a handful or two of chopped walnuts (pecans work too, but they can burn easily), or 3 slices of chopped, crisp bacon, or double or triple any of the above!
 Diced, cooked giblets work well, but I think they're better used in making gravy (below).
 Some hot italian sausage (cooked, then chopped and distributed as thoroughly as possible) does nice things, too.